kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 - Reusable scheduling API building blocks (`SchedulingConstraints`, `DisruptionMode`, `SchedulingMode`, `ResourceClaim`) introduced under the `scheduling.k8s.io` API group.
-- The shared `workloadbuilder` Go translation library implemented in the Kubernetes repository.
+- The shared `workloadbuilder` Go translation library implemented in the staging repository.
 - Comprehensive unit and integration tests added for the `workloadbuilder` library to verify correct resource translation and default-overriding logic.
 - Core `Job` API (batch/v1) integrated with the standardized WAS building blocks and validated in